<img alt="" src="https://secure.hiss3lark.com/182136.png" style="display:none;">

 13) Round robin workflows

-Alexis Eaglin, HubSpot Specialist and Certified Trainer, Simple Strat
+Alexis Eaglin, HubSpot Specialist & Certified Trainer, Simple Strat

 HubSpot's round robin workflow can be used to evenly distribute leads or tasks across users.
 In a deal workflow for instance, you can rotate deal ownership to equally distribute leads or deals to your sales team.
 This helps to keep people from being overworked or receiving unfair advantages for certain deal assignments.
 Round robin workflows can be especially helpful for large teams, or teams with a lot of breakdown between territories or regions.